 After quite a bit of deliberation, analysis, and valuable feedback from readers.
 I’ve decided to share my net worth numbers on this blog.

-You can read about my thought process behind this decision in more detail on my recent post: “Should I Share my Net Worth”
+You can read about my thought process behind this decision in more detail here: “Should I Share my Net Worth”

 In that post I took a poll about whether sharing my numbers would be generally useful or harmful.
 Although the sample size was relatively small, most voters indicated it was useful or they were indifferent to the idea.
 There were also some good comments which I encourage you to read before moving on.

 I’m going to focus on the first 15 years of my household’s journey, beginning in 2001.
 I’ll split the time periods into 5 year increments, and will summarize at the end with my most recent net worth.

 I won’t be focusing on the make-up or quality of the net worth numbers in detail in this post, which incidentally is much more important than the net worth value itself.
-That will follow in a later post.
+That was covered in another post.
 My focus here will be on the journey itself, and the absolute numbers.